changah-song/fluent-fable/frontend/README.md

 To-do..

 Done
+- connected local fastapi server to frontend localhost (10.2.2.1 for android emulator)
+    - learned about connecting server and emulator/local machine (e.g. CORS)

 - save icon should be connected to every word
+    - learned about importance of asynchrony in database operations (async/await/promise)
 - delete entries from database

 - set up FastAPI but struggling to connect it with frontend...
-- figured out the KONLPY module and picked the best options
+- figured out the KONLPY module and picked the best options (okt > kkma > ...)

 - set up database using expo sqlite and adding and viewing data entries

 - fixed blank space being highlighted at start
-- hid all API keys
+- hid all API keys (env)
 - got the toggle between dictionary and translate running successfully
 - looked into alternatives for google translate API (with limited calls)
 - implemented Korean Dictionary API (unlimited calls, pretty fast)